Combination Feeding: Breast and Bottle Together

 Can I go back to full breastfeeding after using bottles?

 Often, yes.
-"Re-lactation" and rebuilding supply is harder than protecting it in the first place, but many families move in both directions.
+Re-lactation and rebuilding supply is harder than protecting it in the first place, but many families successfully move in both directions.
 Frequent skin-to-skin, nursing at the breast whenever possible, and pumping between feeds can rebuild supply over days to weeks.
+An IBCLC (International Board Certified Lactation Consultant) can create a personalised plan and help you set realistic expectations.

 When should I introduce the first bottle to a breastfed baby?